nhsuk/slack-profile-reminder/README.md

 # Env variables

-You must have a bot token environment variable to run this app.
+You must have a `BOT_TOKEN` environment variable to run this app.

 Get a token from your organisation's slack settings.